MSCA-COMPOSE/GPU-framework-for-computing-multiscale-triadic-interactions/README.md

 2. Triadic interaction computation from the POD output using a GPU-accelerated Dask workflow.

 The submission scripts included in `submission/` show how these two stages can be run sequentially on an HPC system.

+The repository also includes the SPOD variant of the same workflow, used for the basis comparison in Appendix A of the associated manuscript: `dask_read_SPOD.py` computes a block SPOD of the snapshots (non-overlapping blocks, rectangular window, two-sided FFT), and `dask_triadic_SPOD.py` evaluates the complex triadic transfer tensor on the SPOD basis, with the temporal triple product supported on the zero-sum frequency set modulo the sampling frequency.
+The corresponding submission scripts are `dask_read_SPOD.sh`, `dask_triadic_SPOD.sh`, and `triadic_SPOD_pipeline.sh`.

 ## Reduced public test case